- Implement more than one business growth strategy to reduce risk and maximize market share expansion.

 Strategic partnerships can also focus on an improved or unique product.
 Once again, looking at Taco Bell, a partnership with Doritos resulted in the creation of the Doritos Locos Taco.
 To say it was a massive hit is an understatement.
 Within the first 18 months of the new product launch, Doritos Locos Taco sales surpassed $1 billion.

 Perhaps the most obvious way to grow is through acquisitions.
-Acquisitions are usually only a viable growth strategy if you have significant cash flow and/or debt capacity available.
+Acquisitions are usually only a viable growth strategy if you have significant cash flow and debt capacity available.

-There are some distinct advantages to acquisitions.
+Acquisitions have several distinct advantages.
 They allow you to reduce competition by acquiring direct competitors.
 They allow you to gain access to proprietary technology that would take significant time and money to develop yourself.
 And they give you access to the acquired company’s customer base.

-Alera Group, an employee benefits and HR solutions company, is one example of this, having grown to 1,700 employees mostly through a continual stream of acquisitions.
+Alera Group, an employee benefits and HR solutions company, is one example of this.
+They grew to 1,700 employees mostly through a continual stream of acquisitions.

 7. Organic growth

 Largely through organic growth, a home goods startup in a $29 billion market went from zero to a 3% market share within 5 years.
-Organic search was a major factor in the rapid growth, with the startup attracting 340,000+ monthly organic visits to its website.
+Organic search was a major factor in the rapid growth, with the startup attracting 4.1 million organic visits to its website each year.

 With organic growth, your customer acquisition cost is lower, your return on marketing spend is higher, and it puts you on a frictionless upward trajectory.
 The more organic growth you can achieve, the less you have to spend on marketing and the more you can invest in further developing your brand, developing new products, and delighting your customers.